estanqueiroa/awscode/cloudformation/genai-maps/README.md

 `!pip install folium pandas`

-* Copy the code from notebook file
+* Copy the code from notebook Python files (/notebooks folder)

 Copy the entire code I provided in the previous response Paste it into a new cell in your JupyterLab notebook